OpenAngelArena/oaa/docs/quick_kv_updating_testing.md

 These are fairly straight forward.
 One ability = one file.
 This makes them very easy to edit.

 ### Items
 These are a much bigger pain in the ass.
 One item's data spans across multiple files because many of the items are considered 'upgrades'.
-For instance, if you wanted to make Dagon Level 6 do more damage, you'd have to edit this damage value 9 files because Dagon Level 6 data is contained in all 9 Dagon items (This also makes typos 9x more likely.)
+For instance, if you wanted to make Dagon Level 6 do more damage, you'd have to edit this damage value across 9 files because Dagon Level 6 data is contained in all 9 Dagon items (This also makes typos 9x more likely.)

 ## Compiling NPC Files -> One File
 Editing the individual files is a necessary step in the workflow, however it won't effect the game until you compile this data into the files the game uses which are: